 Does Stage 4 Pancreatic Cancer Qualify For Disability?

-• Medical Qualifications: To qualify for SSDI benefits, you must meet the Social Security Administration’s (SSA) definition of disability.
-This means you must have a condition that is expected to last for at least 12 months or result in death, preventing you from engaging in substantial gainful activity (SGA).
-Stage 4 pancreatic cancer is a condition that typically meets these criteria.
+- Medical Criteria: The SSA defines disability as a condition expected to last at least 12 months or result in death, preventing substantial gainful activity (SGA).
+Stage 4 pancreatic cancer generally meets these criteria.